 Before you throw away the receipt, ask yourself again, “Is this the right device for my child?” and, “Is this the right time for my child?”

 Parents ask us all the time at what age kids should get gaming systems and phones.
 They are likely frustrated by our consistent answer: “It depends!”
 Every family and every child is different.
 Age is one part of the calculation but there are other important considerations as well.
-For example, check out these things to consider about when to get your child a phone from the Child Mind Institute.
+Check out our First Device Guide to think through the decision for your child.

 If the only justification you can come up with for getting a new device is “Because everyone else has one” you might want to hold off, reflect more on your goals, and learn more from your child.
 There are all kinds of good reasons to get new devices and new games including learning, connecting, and creating but every device comes with its own set of risks and responsibilities.
 Remember that your decision doesn’t have to be all or nothing.
 In fact, the slower we go the more we give our kids time to grow into device.
 For example, we might decide to start with a watch that allows our kids to text or call pre-approved contacts before getting a smartphone.
 We can start with a phone but hold off on social media and other apps.
 Start slow.
 We can always expand access.